Thanks for enquiring about a CSA with Waldingfield Farm! We are happy to announce that our 2023 season signup is now open.

 Should another plan be needed, please feel free to call or email.

-From the beginning we have always believed that a CSA was the driving force behind our success as a small organic farm.
-For 20 weeks we provide weekly pick-ups and/or drop-offs for our clients comprised of what we have growing in the fields that particular week.
+From the beginning, we have always believed that a CSA was the driving force behind our success as a small organic farm.
+From June through October, we provide weekly and bi-weekly pick-ups and drop-offs for our clients comprised of what we have growing in the fields that particular week.

-- Eat ultra-fresh food, with all the flavor and vitamin benefits
+- Eat ultra-fresh food, with all the flavor and vitamin/nutritional benefits

 - Get exposed to new vegetables and new ways of cooking (we send recipes)

-- Usually get to visit the farm at least once a season (if not a farm pickup), great for kids!
+- Get to visit the farm at least once a season (if not a farm pickup), great for kids!

-- Find that kids typically favor food from “their” farm
+- Find that children typically favor food from “their” farm